roytang/blog/content/post/2006/02/looking-out-over-punta-fuego.md

     </p>

     <p>
-      I suppose that it may have been a good change of pace for me&#8230;
+      I suppose that it may have been a good change of pace for me...
     </p>